carlolalu/rust-ilearn/README.md

 3. draw fractals and work with images and gif (search a fractal and implement it)

 ## exercises
+Start always easy with the KISS philosophy, and dive into the deeper and more technical stuff later.
+Try as much as you can, play, do projects.

 ### sources:
 http://nifty.stanford.edu/,